Kuanhao-Chao/splam/docs/source/index.rst

 Key contributors
 ================

-splam deep residual convolutional neural network was trained using the PyTorch framework by Kuan-Hao Chao.
-Kuan-Hao Chao also implemented the package that applies splam to evaluate annotation files and clean up alignment files.
+Splam deep residual convolutional neural network was trained using the PyTorch framework by Kuan-Hao Chao.
+Kuan-Hao Chao also implemented the package that applies Splam to evaluate annotation files and clean up alignment files.
+This documentation was written by Kuan-Hao Chao.

 |